dx3mod/tgbot/README.md

 # TgBot

-A modern framework for [Telegram Bot API](https://core.telegram.org/bots/api) written in multicore OCaml.
+A modern framework for [Telegram Bot API](https://core.telegram.org/bots/api) written in multicore OCaml for more modern age.

+> [!WARNING]
+> The library is still being built and not ready to use yet!

 #### Features